shanedonnelly/OpenLens/README.md

-# Google Lens Result Scraper + AI Image Analysis Pipeline + FastAPI end-to-end service
+# Google Lens Result Scrapper + AI Image Analysis Pipeline + FastAPI end-to-end service

 This project provides a full python pipeline for analyzing images using Google Lens output. and generating an analysis using a large language model.
 The LLM provider could be any OpenAI SDK compatible LLM provider.
 I personally use [OpenRouter](https://openrouter.ai/docs/quickstart) wich can give easy access free llm providers.

+Quick explaination of the pipeline :
+- from an image, the scrapper upload it on Google Lens and scroll for more content,  wich result in a csv that contains the urls of the related websites (not the images url, this could be in th future) and the url description
+- a more simple beautiful soop scrapper scrapps the main inner html body of the top urls (of the csv) and put all together in a txt. (it is the context containing anything that could be usefull)
+- everything is send with a special system prompt to a LLM provider of your choice, wich only return text -the text is then return back by fastapi

 With `run_api.sh` you can run a really small api to which you can upload base64 encoded images, and get a analysis of it has a response, depending on the system prompt.
 Every configuration can be done my modifying `config.py`, from LLM provider, scrapping sizes, selenium headless mode, to prompting settings like sytem prompt and temperature.